-Hang up the phone, close the door.
-Saying No. do not let them in your home.
+When they’re coming at you for reactions, hang up the phone, close the door.
+Say No. do not let them in your home.

-If needed, get a restraining order, non-molestation order.
-But make sure you put in they can pick up and drop off children at Pre-arranged time.
-It’s more normal for the children for the other parent to pick up from home if this is possible.
+If needed, get a restraining order, or non-molestation order.
+But make sure you put in that they can pick up and drop off children at Pre-arranged times.
+It’s more normal for the children for the other parent to pick them up from home if this is possible.
 They can contact you regarding picking up and seeing your children only, choose one method, email, message, messenger etc.

 Messenger is good because you can put them into an ignore box and only go to it when you are calm enough to read what they’ve sent.